top of page

 Ceramics with recycled material

-With an ash glaze, ash particles combine with the ceramic at high temperatures and fuse to form a glassy coating.
+In an ash glaze, ash particles combine with the ceramic at high temperatures and fuse to form a glassy coating.
 The minerals that plants extract from the soil as they grow influence the quality and color of the resulting glaze.

 _C1A5643.jpg